Rent a car for a road trip, or drive your own? 5 things to consider

 Vehicle capacity is a "no-brainer" when it comes to choosing whether to rent or not, said Brian Moody, executive editor of Autotrader, a car shopping site.

-Drivers may also need to compare specifications like the necessity of a two-wheel-drive versus a four-wheel-drive car as well as storage space for luggage and gear.
+Drivers may also need to compare specifications, such as the necessity of a two-wheel-drive versus a four-wheel-drive car, as well as storage space for luggage and gear.

 Operating costs

-This is where the calculus gets a bit trickier.
+This is where the math gets a bit trickier.
 There are many financial costs, some obvious and others less so.

 Drivers would need to compare total rental costs — the daily rental rate and potential add-ons like insurance — versus those of operating their own car.